Brody Jenner’s Wife Is Happy To Be ‘Home,’ Shares Another Wedding Photo From June Nuptials

 It looks like love is still swirling in the air for newlyweds Brody Jenner and Kaitlynn Carter.
-The pair exchanged vows in June 2018, and two months later Carter is still happy to come home to her husband.
+The pair exchanged vows in June, 2018, and two months later, Carter is still happy to come home to her husband.

 The social media influencer took to Instagram to post a throwback wedding photo from their ocean view wedding held at a resort off the coast of Bali, Indonesia.